razrbladee/Pinkskueocord/README.md

 HOW TO USE :
 You start by installing SkeuoCord first!
-Then you add this to your Themes Folder (vencord)
- This looks better with the light appearance turned on. ( make sure to turn off sync )
+Then you add pinkskueocord.css to your Themes Folder (vencord) This looks better with the light appearance turned on. ( make sure to turn off sync )
  - Thank you ⋆˙⟡♡